smart48/smt-laravel/README.md

 ## Build

-To build for my own temporary Docker Hub repository I use
+To build for our own Smart48 Docker Hub repository I use
 ```
 docker build . -t smart48/laravel-app
 ```